 How do air fryers work?

 Air fryers use convection heat technology to cook food, says Meredith Laurence, chef and author of "Air Fry Everything."
 Each one has a fan directly in front of the heater that will blow the hot air onto and around the food for a speedy and efficient cooking process that won't dry out what's inside.
 "You end up with crispy, brown exteriors and juicy, tender interiors," she said.

 Are air fryers healthier?

 Air fryers tend to be healthier than conventional fried food because they use less oil, says Frances Largeman-Roth, a registered dietitian and TODAY contributor.
 But while it may be healthier, not everything you prepare in the gadget is going to be healthy.
-Many of the recipes still suggest adding oil after air frying, so you may not save a significant number of calories during your meal, she says.
+Many of the recipes still suggest adding a little oil, so you may not save a significant number of calories during your meal, she said.

 Since it's so easy to use, it may help people get more creative with their "fried" options, thinking outside of the typical french fries and chicken wings.
 When used to fry vegetables like Brussels sprouts, zucchini and carrots, it could help you up your daily veggie intake. "[It] makes veggies crisp, making them much more enjoyable for folks — adults and kids alike," Roth says.
 "Whatever we can do to make vegetables more craveable is a huge plus in my book."

 What to look for in an air fryer